 Today, the trend to greater equality of incomes which characterized the postwar period has been reversed.
 Inequality is now rising rapidly.
 Contrary to the rising-tide hypothesis, the rising tide has only lifted the large yachts, and many of the smaller boats have been left dashed on the rocks.
 This is partly because the extraordinary growth in top incomes has coincided with an economic slowdown.

-This chapter looks critically at both claims.
+This chapter, “Inequality and Economic Growth“, looks critically at both claims.
 It argues in favor of alternative explanations of inequality, with particular reference to the theory of rent-seeking and to the influence of institutional and political factors, which have shaped labour markets and patterns of remuneration.
 And it shows that, far from being either necessary or good for economic growth, excessive inequality tends to lead to weaker economic performance.
 In light of this, it argues for a range of policies that would increase both equity and economic well-being.

 Also published on Medium.